stephl3/WhatNow/README.md

 **Profile**

 Users have a profile, which displays their past whativities, future whativities, and friends.
 Users have the option to follow other users.

+## Bonus Features to be made

+**Geolocation**
+Allows the user to be able to access the map and have the current location be created anywhere.
+**Create Events**
+The user is able to create and delete events that show up in the randomizer when other users click the button.
+**User Interaction**
+Users are able to see their "friends" and how many other users are attending a certain event.
+**Comments and Event interaction**
+Users are able to post on a message board pertaining to an event